hijab-beg/Pandemic-Patterns-Korea/README.md

-# Interactive Data Visualization Dashboard Report
+# Interactive Data Visualization Dashboard

 ## Introduction
 This report outlines the insights derived from an interactive data visualization dashboard created using D3.js.
 The dashboard uses a cleaned dataset from a COVID-19 analysis in South Korea, focusing on the relationships between geographic locations, infection types, and timestamps.
 This document provides an explanation of the visualizations included, their purpose, and the key findings.